arlene14ko/Salary-Prediction/README.md

 # Salary-Prediction

-A machine learning model that can predict the salary by inputting the years of experience.
+A machine learning model using **linear regression** that can predict the salary by inputting the years of experience.

 It is currently deployed using **Heroku**.